Installation

 These two fields are C function pointers PrintFunc with the following signature:

-typedef void(*PrintFunc)(VM*, const char*, int)
+typedef void(*PrintFunc)(const char*, int)